digital-asset/daml/docs/source/json-api/index.rst

 - Scheme: ``ws``
 - Protocol: ``WebSocket``

-List currently active contracts that match one of the given ``templateId - key`` pairs, with continuous updates.
+List currently active contracts that match one of the given ``{templateId, key}`` pairs, with continuous updates.

 Similarly to `Contracts Query Stream`_, two subprotocols must be passed, as described in `Choosing a party
 <#choosing-a-party>`__.